Glossary

 Credit Memo

-A credit memo is a document issued by a company to a customer to offset all or part of an invoice, to correct accounts receivable and make good to the customer for such issues as damaged or return goods, lack of delivery, incorrect prices or freight charges, or other such problems.
-The company usually applies the credit memo against the customer’s outstanding balance, or issues a check to the customer.
+A credit memo is a document issued by a company to a customer to offset all or part of an invoice, to correct accounts receivable and make good to the customer for such issues as damaged or returned goods, lack of delivery, incorrect prices or freight charges, or other such problems.
+The company usually applies the credit memo against the customer’s outstanding or issues a check to the customer.

 Credit Score

 A numerical expression calculated to determine the creditworthiness of a company or person.
-Credit departments use credit scores to ascertain how much credit to extend a new customer.
+Credit departments use credit scores to ascertain how much credit to extend to a new customer.

 Creditor